-I never met a kid with a can opener.
+I never met a kid with a bottle opener.

 That thought came to me this morning as I was laying in bed preparing to get up.
 You prepare to get up if you have vertigo.
 No point getting up just to do a face plant!